kuchikihater/Scholarly/README.md

 Paper Finding - Found a relevant research that supports the idea of LLMs as helpful peer reviewers.

-Memory Development - Implemented the component where the chat history is summerized and the length of messages is controlled.
+Memory Development - Implemented the component where the chat history is summarized and the length of messages is controlled.

 Memory Integration - Connected the memory component to the application.